This article is part of the AfterMath Data Organizer Electrochemistry Guide

 Figure 1: Basic setup for NPV.

-There is no separate Experiment to choose for RNPV, rather you are entering the parameters so as to begin in a region where a faradaic current flows at a maximal rate ( >200 \; mV from E^0 ) upon application of the Baseline potential.
+There is no separate Experiment to choose for RNPV, rather you are entering the parameters so as to begin in a region where a faradaic current flows at a maximal rate ( from ) upon application of the Baseline potential.
 You can click on the “I Feel Lucky” button (located at the top of the setup) to fill in all the parameters with typical default values (see Figure 2).
 You will likely need to change the Baseline potential, Initial potential and Final potential, to values which are appropriate for the electrochemical system being studied.

 Figure 2: Basic setup for RNPV.